 AMP supports authenticating users via LDAP to provide centralised authentication either across different AMP systems or other applications.
 This also allows you to authenticate against any LDAP compatible domain controller such as Active Directory.

-LDAP authentication in AMP requires a Network Edition or higher-tier licence (this feature is not available in AMP Professional).
+LDAP authentication in AMP requires an Advanced Edition or higher-tier licence.

 AMP uses group membership within the directory to determine which AMP roles a user belongs to.
 AMP allows you to specify a prefix for groups to allow you to separate AMP groups from anything else on your network.
 E.g. A user in the “AMP_Users” group with the prefix being “AMP_” would match up with a role in AMP called “Users”.